bevyengine/bevy/release-content/release-notes/readonly_query_states.md

 ```

-Note that using `World::query` or `QueryState::new` each time results in an uncached query.
+Note that using `World::query` or `QueryState::new` initializes a new query cache each time.
 The query state and matching tables must be recalculated each time.
 As a result, for queries that are running very frequently, caching the `QueryState` (through system parameters, for example) is still a good idea.